huggingface/hub-docs/docs/hub/webhooks.md

 You will see the HTTP status code and the payload of the events.
 You can replay events too by clicking on the `replay` button!

-You can also change the url or secret of your webhook and then replay an event, it will send the payload to the updated URL.
+It is possible to change the url or secret of the webhook and then replay an event; it will send the payload to the updated URL.